yuiseki/yuiseki/README.md

 ## Basic profile

 - Born in 1984
-- Product manager / Software engineer of Gyazo in Nota, Inc.
+- Product manager and Software engineer of Gyazo in Helpfeel, Inc.